Funding Your Farm Plans

 the experience, webinars will be woven into the online interface of the

 course to allow you to meet on a weekly basis to learn from presenters

 and ask questions in real time.
 If you miss one, they are always

 recorded and posted for later viewing.

-Live instruction next begins Mon Jan 9, 2023 from 6:30-8pm Eastern, with the final webinar on Mon Feb 13.
+Live instruction for 2023 has concluded.
 While we encourage live attendance so you have the opportunity to

 engage with the presenters and ask questions, all webinars are recorded and